vmware-archive/repository-editor-for-tuf/README.md

 It is also at early stages of development and should be considered experimental and unstable:
- * Functionality is still missing (in particular many `add-*` sub-commands for edit exist but matching `remove-*` functionality is missing)
+ * Testing is minimal
- * There's no "repo init" command yet to handle creating a basic repository
+ * There's no "repo init" command yet to handle creating a repository with a single command
+ * Private key management is minimal: removing keys requires editing a file, using an existing key is not supported
- * Private key management and target file handling need work
+ * target file handling is not complete: in particular hash prefixes are not generated
- * Packaging is work-in-progress
+ * No releases or packages are available

 ## How it works